L-A-C-Git/Elk-Project/README.md

 ## Automated ELK Stack Deployment

 The files in this repository were used to configure the network depicted below.

 ![Diagram](https://github.com/L-A-C-Git/Elk-Project/blob/master/images/Final.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the YAML file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the YAML files may be used to install only certain pieces of it, such as Filebeat.

 [install-elk](https://github.com/L-A-C-Git/Elk-Project/blob/master/Playbooks/install-elk.yml)